Home

 If you did not pay tax early, there would be no taxable event if you forfeit the stock.
 You have no sales proceeds and no basis.
 The tax effect is zero.

-The discussions above do not refer to stock options, which are covered elsewhere.
+The discussions above do not refer to stock options, which have different rules and are covered elsewhere.

 What is the cost basis of my investment?